A self-propelled lawnmower can either be an automatic or walk-behind mower. It moves forward automatically without any manual effort from the user.

-There’s a bail somewhat similar to an accelerator on a handlebar or a separate shifter.
-It activates the rotary spinning blade mechanism and the wheels, when squeezed or pressed.
+There’s a bail somewhat similar to an accelerator on a handlebar.
+It activates the rotary blade mechanism and the wheels when squeezed or pressed.
 The mower starts to mow and moves forward.
 All the user has to do is guide the mower in the right direction.

 - If your mower is gas-powered then check the gas reservoir, and add gas if necessary.

 - If you have a lawn mower that has a gasoline-powered engine, make sure to fill it full.
 Locate the primer bulb on your mower.
 To prime the engine, push the bulb five times.

 - Now for battery-powered lawn-mowers, your battery must be fully charged.
 We do not advice you to start your electric lawn mower with half charged battery.
 Make sure to check the indicator.

 - To start, position your self-propelled mower on a flat surface, such as a driveway or sidewalk.
 Then, adjust the cutting height of the mower with the levers located under the deck.
 You need to measure the height of the blade and adjust it to the lawn you’re mowing.

 - If your mower features a speed lever, slide the lever to adjust speed.
 Engage the drive mechanism on the mower by pulling or pushing the drive lever.

 - Grab your mower handle and press the dead-man lever.
 The mower won’t start if the dead-man lever isn’t pressed.
 This is not a feature for all lawn mowers.